-On the other hand, UNCLOS by introducing invariable standards for the EEZ and Continental Shelf delimitation (in particular the equidistance standard) limited to a minimum any controversies its estimation could cause (UNCLOS, 1982: Art.
-76(1)), while it fortified the equidistance rationale during delimitation (Strati, 2004: 176).
-In favor of this reasoning it is the fact that the distance standard is the decisive one for the Continental Shelf measurements well until the 200 nm. whereas the geological standard maintains its importance only for the continental-self extending beyond the 200 nm margin.
-The fundamental turn of the case law was made in the 1985 decision of the International Court on the Case of the Malta-Libya Continental Shelf, with this turn already apparent in the 1982 International Court decision for the Tunisia-Libya Continental Shelf (par.
-47), where the distance standard was mentioned, following the Third United Nations Conference on the Law of the Sea, it modified the geological standard of the rights over the continental shelf (ILM, 1985).
+On the other hand, UNCLOS by introducing invariable standards for the EEZ and Continental Shelf 207 delimitation (in particular the equidistance standard) limited to a minimum any controversies its estimation could 208 cause (UNCLOS, 1982: Art.
+76(1)), while it fortified the equidistance rationale during delimitation ??Strati, 209 2004: 176).
+In favor of this reasoning it is the fact that the distance standard is the decisive one for the 210 Continental Shelf measurements well until the 200 nm, whereas the geological standard maintains its importance 211 only for the continental- With regard to the Eastern Med, the fact that many states are not signatories to the 212 UNCLOS (Turkey, Israel, etc), combined with the number of maritime delimitations which are required to be 213 settled between countries with contradictory interests and historic rivalries in the wider area, leaves no big room 214 for plotting commonly accepted applicable rules for delimitation purposes.
+Nevertheless, the Continental Shelf 215 and EEZ boundaries delimitations that have taken place in Eastern Med through agreements and unilateral 216 declarations are the following ones: ?
+In 1968, Italy and Federal Yugoslavia, delimited by agreement between 217 them their Continental Shelf, and after the collapse of the latter, Croatia announced in 2000 that considers this 218 delimitation boundary to be valid for the EEZ as well, yet in some sections.
+9 219